cnasc/guithub/README.md

 It uses the colors of the rainbow (ROYGBIV) to indicate scale tones, so if you know your colors then you know which fret is which degree of a given scale.

+### Current Known Issues
+So far the canvas is not cleared in between drawing requests.
+As a result, some markers linger and make the output garbled and useless.
+This will be fixed ASAP.

 ### TODO
 - [ ] Better clarity
   - [ ] Colorblind friendly display options